cutecryptid/haspie/README.md

 # Compiling from source
 The only compiled part of the project is the MXML to ASP facts parser.
 A binary is bundled with every release, but if you wish to compile it for compatibility reasons, a Makefile is also bundled.
 Go to ```parser/source``` and run ```make```.
 The bin file is generated in the parser folder so it can be properly referenced by the python pipeline.

-#TO DO:
- - Add option to Pipeline to use sixths links
- - Check why Out module is printing naturals some times
- - Preferences should be weighted and configured by conf files
- - Optimums should be filtered to show only the really best competing options to user